West 38th Street

 Oftentimes, STDs like chlamydia and gonorrhea have no symptoms, and regular screenings are the only way for someone to know if they are infected.
 Left untreated, STDs can lead to serious complications like an increased risk of HIV, secondary infections, infertility, birth defects, and certain types of cancer.
 STDs are preventable, treatable, and in most cases, curable, but they don’t go away on their own.
 Fortunately, Indianapolis is home to several clinics and organizations that provide free STD screening and treatment, making sexual health services accessible to everyone.

-The Southside Health Center of Indianapolis is operated by Planned Parenthood and offers a wide range of free and low-cost health care services, such as routine check-ups, birth control, LGBT services, pregnancy testing, and STD testing, treatment, and vaccines.
-STDs the clinic screens for include chlamydia, genital warts, herpes, syphilis, gonorrhea, and HIV.
+The Southside Health Center of Indianapolis is operated by Planned Parenthood and offers a wide range of health care services, such as routine check-ups, birth control, pregnancy testing, and STI testing, treatment, and vaccines.
+STIs the clinic screens for include chlamydia, genital warts, herpes, syphilis, gonorrhea, and HIV.
 Results for the rapid HIV test are available within 20 minutes, and results from other STD screenings are available within a few days to a few weeks.
-Clients can use the online booking tool to schedule an appointment for select services, including STD screening and treatment.
+Clients can use the online booking tool to schedule an appointment for services, including STI screening and treatment.

 935 E. Hanna Avenue